 (he/him)

 As a Licensed Clinical Social Worker, I am here to listen to you with respect, empathy, and a positive mindset.
-I believe human connection has great power to heal and that everyone deserves support that lets them feel seen and heard.
-I help you identify your strengths and find ways to navigate through life's challenging moments so you can spend more time celebrating your successes along the way.
-I am grateful for having been able to play a part in many different individuals' journeys of growth during my 6 years of experience working with clients from all walks of life.
-In my free time I find joy in music, art, poetry, family, and friends.
+I am confident that human connection has great power to heal and that everyone deserves the support that lets them know they are seen and heard.
+I help identify your strengths and support you as you navigate life's challenging moments so you can spend more time celebrating your successes along the way.
+I am thankful for having been able to play a part in many individuals' journeys of growth during my 7 years of experience working with people from all walks of life.
+In my free time I find joy in music, movies, art, poetry, family, and friends.

 Mindfulness-Based Therapy